Atrufulgium/FrontTick/gotchas.md

   - The issue is that `SplitDeclarationsRewriter` returns a block implementing the statements which replaces the single statement.
 This block should encompass the rest of the scope, but it doesn't.
   - Detecting this is fairly non-trivial, unfortunately, so it won't get a FTxxxx.
   - Normal users barely use goto and also barely use multiple declarations, so this won't happen in serious code.
+- Constructors of the form `MyType(args) => expressionStatement;` throws.
+  - The issue is that currently `ArrowRewriter` thinks "hey this has a type it must return a value".
+Constructors don't return, however.
+  - Detecting this is trivial but I can't be bothered.
+  - Normal users usually won't have a constructor with just one assignment written that way, so this can definitely wait.